SUMMARY OF SUPPORTING STATEMENTS FOR NAMING SHARSMITH PEAK--posted on Name4Carl Website Back to Home page

 November 5, 2003: "I am in favor of a peak called Sharsmith Peak..I currently include anecdotes from my experiences with Carl in a public storytelling program I do weekly in the park.
 I decided to call the peak Sharsmith in my YA description although I have never seen it referred to that way anywhere else..."

-42) DR. MICHAEL FROME, Port Washington, Wisconsin, national park and conservation author and educator:
+42) DR. MICHAEL FROME, deceased, Port Washington, Wisconsin, national park and conservation author and educator:

 November 8, 2006: "I knew Dr. Sharsmith personally and remember him well from visits to Yosemite over the years...I recall hearing campers and numerous return visitors say they had arranged their vacations specifically to experience a walk and evening program with Dr. Sharsmith...Dr.
 Sharsmith brought a missionary zeal to encounters with park visitors.
 Best of all, he was a wilderness scholar, interpreter, and advocate of distinction...I hope...the designation of Mount Sharsmith may now proceed apace."

-JOHN LEMONS, Biddeford, Maine, former Tuolumne Meadows naturalist,
+JOHN LEMONS, deceased, Biddeford, Maine, former Tuolumne Meadows naturalist,

 now Professor of Biology and Environmental Science, University of New